opussf/Ganesha/projects/p01/task.md

 # Project 01

 ## Task
-Write a script that takes 2 numbers, and shows the following for those 2 numbers:
+Write a script that takes 2 integers, and shows the following for those 2 integers:

 Sum, difference, product, quotient and remainder, Least Common Multiple.